In this blog, I start disclosing my editing workflow, and the first topic I’d like to introduce is Luminosity Masks.

 Use of Luminosity Masks

-Now that you know how to create Luminosity Masks, let’s see how you can use it.
+Now that you know how to create Luminosity Masks, let’s see how you can use them.

 The whole process above is merely a way to create selections.
-You haven’t applied any change to the image yet.
-You still need to go through the usual changes you’d apply: Curves, Levels, etc. But now you have a very precise selection of the areas you wish to enhance.
+You haven’t applied any changes to the image yet.
+You still need to go through the usual changes you’d apply: Curves, Levels, etc. But now you have a precise selection of the areas you wish to enhance.